 But before the sound of only wind and birds could comfort me, I needed to learn how to naturally return my body to a relaxed and peaceful state amid all that jarring noise while I prepared to leave the island.
 It was like manna from heaven when I chanced upon a stress relief breathing and meditation program called Éiriú Eolas, and learned about “pipe breathing.”

 All it takes is twelve breaths to relax from a stressed state.
 And you can even do this at the office without anyone becoming aware of what you are doing.
 I also used this breathing technique to bring down my blood pressure.
 An added bonus is that when I am wakeful at night, tossing and turning, these twelve breaths soon have me nodding off to sleep again.

-To learn the technique of “pipe breathing” watch the video below presented by Laura Knight-Jadczyk.
-Click the following link to learn more about the Éiriú Eolas breathing program and what makes it so effective.
-Learn how to master not only your breath, but also your emotional response to difficult and trying situations.
+To learn the technique of “pipe breathing” watch the video below (at 26:21) presented by Laura Knight-Jadczyk.
+Learn how to master not only your breath, but also your emotional responses to difficult and trying situations.
 Happy breathing!